 curl -s -o /dev/null -w "%{http_code}" "http://localhost:3000/api/documents/share?token=$FLIP_CT"

-# Flip first IV byte — should return 404 (valid padding, wrong resource)
+# Flip a byte inside the resource id — should return 404 (valid padding, wrong resource)

 curl -s -o /dev/null -w "%{http_code}" "http://localhost:3000/api/documents/share?token=$FLIP_IV"